powsybl/powsybl.github.io/docs/tutorials/afs/afs.md

 groovy:000>
 ```

-or using the `itools` command to execute a groovy script:
+Or using the `itools` command to execute a groovy script:
 ```bash
 $> itools run-script --file my_script.groovy
 ```

-From groovy code, PowSyBl provides a variable called `afs` which exposes base methods to access configured file systems.
+From groovy code, Powsybl provides a variable called `afs` which exposes base methods to access configured file systems.
 You can then simply perform the same thing as in the java section this way:
 ```groovy
 // Create a new folder at the root of you file system, and a new project in that folder.